kyphan38/web/assets/docs/faqs/java.md

   - It includes the JRE (so it can run Java programs) plus additional tools for coding, compiling, and debugging
 - Components
   - Everything in the JRE (JVM, libraries, etc.)
-  - Compiler (javac): Converts Java source code (.java files) into bytecode (.class files)
+  - Compiler (javac): converts Java source code (.java files) into bytecode (.class files)
-  - Debugger (jdb): Helps identify and fix bugs in Java code
+  - Debugger (jdb): helps identify and fix bugs in Java code
   - Other tools: jar (for packaging), javadoc (for generating documentation), and more
 - Purpose
   - For developers who need to write, compile, and debug Java code